Alan Greenberg's My Top 5 Something

-Local entrepreneur Alan Greenberg is known for thinking big.
+Local entrepreneur and Buckhead resident Alan Greenberg is known for thinking big.
 Among his many ventures is an eponymously named news network and Avenues: The World School, which has locations in Manhattan and São Paulo.

 Lately, Greenberg has poured his energy into bringing Illuminarium to Atlanta, aiming to make it the premier entertainment attraction for tourists and locals alike.